Lever ATS Pricing 2026: What You'll Actually Pay

 Lever vs Greenhouse vs Ashby: How They Stack Up on Price

-The Greenhouse versus Lever decision is not just a pricing question — it's a workflow question.
+The Greenhouse versus Lever decision is not just a pricing question — it is a workflow question.
 If your TA team spends significant time on outbound sourcing and passive pipeline building, Lever's native CRM eliminates the need for a separate tool, which often makes it cost-competitive even at a higher base price.
-For a full breakdown of what Greenhouse actually costs, see our Greenhouse ATS pricing guide.

 For a candidate-facing explanation of what the Lever portal shows after you apply, see our Lever application status guide.